Erythritol Sweetener. Guide 2026

 Studies suggest that most adults tolerate up to:

-0.7–1 gram per kilogram of body weight per day
+0.7–1 gram per kilogram of body weight per day without significant digestive issues.

 Moderation is still recommended.